 Pro Loco, Via del Velluto 20 – Ph.
 071 679047

 Association Pozzo della Polenta, Largo XVII Settembre 1860 – Ph.
 071 679043

 www.corinaldo.it | www.corinaldoturismo.it

-Given Corinaldo’s proximity to the destroyed Roman city of Suasa Senonum, according to tradition its name comes from the cry curre in altum! (“run! flee uphill!) shouted out by the survivors of the barbarians’ violence.
-It is more probable that the name indicates a “colle in alto” (high hill) or a “curia di Aldo” (Aldo’s curia): the latter would reveal a Lombard origin.
+Due to Corinaldo’s proximity to the destroyed Roman city of Suasa Senonum, according to tradition its name comes from the cry curre in altum! (“run uphill!) shouted out by the survivors to the barbarians’ violence.
+But most probably the name indicates a “colle in alto” (high hill) or a “curia di Aldo” (Aldo’s curia): the latter would reveal a Lombard origin.

 The vineyards of the famous Verdicchio vineyards on the hills around Corinaldo produce a delicate wine with a pale straw yellow color, and a dry, harmonious flavor, excellent for fish based dishes.
 Though it has not yet been awarded DOC, the Rosso di Corinaldo is a very interesting red wine.
 The area also produces extra virgin olive oil, salami, ham, sausages, and honey.

 Passatelli in capon broth is a specialty of the area as well as Vincisgrassi, a kind of baked lasagna made with layers of tomato sauce, parmesan, pasta and béchamel.
 Roast goose, stuffed with sage, rosemary and garlic and accompanied with thick slices of roasted potatoes, is an experience that should not be missed.

 Specialità carne, menù vegetariano ampia scelta di vino di qualità.